 Though this breed was developed for companionship, he has excellent guarding skills and is fearless.
 He has a natural desire to protect his loved ones.
 This makes it possible to train the Japanese Spitz to be a watchdog.

-Early socialisation and puppy training will ensure the Spitz doesn’t have problem behaviours.
+Early socialization and puppy training will ensure the Spitz doesn’t have problem behaviors.